-Checking out those two episodes will give you really in-depth break down of email marketing, but there are two key points to remember:
+Checking out those two episodes will give you a really in-depth breakdown of email marketing, but there are two key points to remember:

 - Email still has the highest ROI of all marketing activities

 - Email is owned media and revenue.
-Your list is your list and no one can take it away from you so always be focus on growing it.
+Your list is your list and no one can take it away from you so always be focused on growing it.

 Mistake: Not digging deep enough into your analytics or understanding what’s normal

-This is truly one of the biggest mistakes and handicaps to a lot of eCommerce entrepreneurs.
+This is truly one of the biggest mistakes and handicaps of a lot of eCommerce entrepreneurs.
 If you’re not already using Google Analytics, please go set that up ASAP.

 Make sure you turn on eCommerce tracking — this is a second step you have to do and pretty much everyone misses it.

 Click here to learn how to do this.